 67. Make a case study out of your last marketing campaign and share what you learned

-Marketing advice is always a hot topic for blog post ideas today.
+Marketing advice is always a hot topic for blog content ideas today.
 Dissect your last marketing campaign and analyze what went well and what didn’t.
 If the campaign was a hit, your readers will be eager to read your case study and replicate your success.
 If the campaign was a disaster, even better.
 In the words of the great master Yoda: “The greatest teacher, failure is.”
 Sharing your failures could help others avoid a similar fate.

 68. Create a do’s and don’ts list for people looking to build a career in your industry